sQUlearn/squlearn/docs/user_guide/kernel_methods.rst

 methods in the literature.

-Central to both approaches is the embedding of data into the quantum Hilbert space by using quantum feature maps, which are nothing but parameterized quantum circuits.
-At this, the parametrization is optional, but can be used for optimally adjusting a resulting quantum kernel to a given data set.
+Central to both approaches is the embedding of data into the quantum Hilbert space by using quantum feature maps, which are nothing but encoding quantum circuits.
+These can optionally be parametrized (as already implicitly introduced above) for optimally adjusting the resulting quantum kernel to a given data set.
 If a feature map with trainable parameters is used, sQUlearn initializes them to some predefined and resonable values, which can be controlled, within FQK *and* PQK definitions via the argument :code:`parameter_seed` (defaults to zero).

 Beyond that, for both FQKs and PQKs, sQUlearn provides the option for regularizing the respective kernel matrices using either *thresholding* or *tikhonov* approach as described in Ref.
 [2].